 3.10 The United States replied that Canada was asking the Panel to decide that a provision in a draft agreement which never entered into force be interpreted to override specific obligations of the GATT.
 The Havana Charter provisions on investment, had they entered into force, would most likely not have been interpreted to override the Charter's national treatment obligation.
 A broad range of requirements - for instance those relating to the employment of nationals, to management, etc. - could be imposed without conflict with the obligation to grant to imported products no less favourable treatment than to products of domestic origin.
-As a matter of common sense and normal interpretation of an international agreement, the requirements that were contrary to another specific obligation of the Charter would not have been interpreted to be a "reasonable" requirement within the meaning of the Charter's investment provisions.
+As a matter of common sense and normal interpretation of an international agreement, the requirements that were contrary to another specific obligation of the Charter's investment provisions.